apache/airflow/docs/apache-airflow/howto/operator/python.rst

 automatically activates it.
 In both examples below ``PATH_TO_PYTHON_BINARY`` is such a path, pointing to the executable Python binary.

-Use the :class:`~airflow.providers.standard.core.operators.python.ExternalPythonOperator` to execute Python callables inside a pre-defined environment.
+Use the :class:`~airflow.providers.standard.operators.python.ExternalPythonOperator` to execute Python callables inside a pre-defined environment.
 The virtualenv package should be preinstalled in the environment where Python is run.
 In case ``dill`` is used, it has to be preinstalled in the environment (the same version that is installed in main Airflow environment).